 As a property owner, what can I do to avoid being cited for illegal multi-family use?

-Always contact Miami-Dade County, Permitting, Environment and Regulatory Affairs prior to initiating any construction or repairs in your residence.
+Always contact Miami-Dade County's Department of Regulatory and Economic Resources prior to initiating any construction or repairs in your residence.

 Additionally, prior to purchasing a home, you may want to check for building permits and zoning information.
-This service is available at the Department of Planning and Zoning’s Pre-Purchase Inspection Service.
-For more information visit Planning & Zoning or simply call 786-315-2660.
+For more information, call 786-315-2660.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.